DOL Hearings Defense

 If you are facing license suspension or revocation as a result of DUI or other driving or non-driving-related offense – you need an accomplished DOL hearing defense attorney on your side.
 With over 25 years of experience and thousands of cases with consistently positive results, Attorney Phil Weinberg will work diligently to preserve your driving privileges.

 Don’t face your DOL Hearing alone.
-Call Attorney Phil Weinberg at (425) 806-7200 today for a free consultation and case evaluation.
+Call Attorney Phil Weinberg at (425) 806-7200 today for a free consultation.

 About License Suspension and Revocation in Washington